 The council has entered into a limited liability partnership with Public Sector PLC Facilitating Ltd to maximise opportunities from the council's land and property portfolio.
-During 2020-21 no disposals or developments were completed, although planning and consents have commenced.
-This is subject to a more detailed disclosure in the group accounts note 42.
+During 2021-22, no disposals or developments were completed although planning and consents have commenced.
+This is the subject of a more detailed disclosure in the group accounts note 42.

-The council holds a £1 share in Pan Management CIC which is a limited liability community interest company.
+The council holds a £1 share in Pan Management Company which is a limited liability community interest company.
 The council has one director's position on the board.
-The council made a loan to the company during 2019-20.
-However, the council had no significant control or influence over the financial or operating decisions of the company during the 2020-21 financial year.
+The Council made a loan to the company during 2019-20.
+The council had no significant control or influence over the financial or operating decisions of the company during the 2021-22 financial year.